cheatham1/SoftwareBook/analyses.md

 This happens about 23% of the time for a Higgs boson with a mass of 125 GeV.
 The $$W$$ bosons can subsequently decay either into a quark-antiquark, a [lepton](https://en.wikipedia.org/wiki/Lepton)-[antineutrino](https://en.wikipedia.org/wiki/Neutrino), or an antilepton-neutrino pair.

-From here on, we will refer to a particle and its [antiparticle](https://en.wikipedia.org/wiki/Antiparticle) collectively by just the particle's name.
+Physicists refer to a particle and its [antiparticle](https://en.wikipedia.org/wiki/Antiparticle) collectively by just the particle's name.
 So, when we talk about quarks we mean quarks and antiquarks.
 It is a shorthand that physicists adopt for brevity.

-The Higgs boson decays into 2 $$W$$ bosons which subsequently decay into leptons and neutrinos:
+The Higgs boson decays into two $$W$$ bosons which subsequently decay into leptons and neutrinos:

 $$H\rightarrow W^+W^-\rightarrow ℓ^+ ℓ^-\nu \bar\nu$$   (ℓ=electron or muon).

-A signature of this decay process, is an isolated high-$$p_T$$ lepton.
+A signature of this decay process is an isolated high-$$p_T$$ lepton.
 The term $$p_T$$ stands for transverse momentum, the component of momentum perpendicular to the beam line.
 Unfortunately, the main background processes also contain isolated high-$$p_T$$ leptons from $$W$$ or $$Z$$ boson decays.

 ![](EventDisplays/HWW2plusCaption.png)